-Interface / Interface #
+Interface / Interface

 Are used to specify the interface and number through which to route packets which match the Multicast Address / Address Mask combination.
-Either "None", "PPP", "Ethernet" or "Tunnel" may be selected.
+Either "None", "PPP" or "Ethernet" may be selected.

 From the command line, use the mcast command to configure a static multicast route.

 To display the current settings for a particular route, enter the following command: